Where young people live in Ireland — Census 2022 age data

 What drives young population concentration

-- University towns: Maynooth, Galway, Cork, and Limerick all have very low median ages driven by student populations.
-Maynooth consistently records the youngest median age among Irish towns in Census data — the NUI Maynooth student body makes up a significant share of its population.
+- University towns: Maynooth, Galway, Cork, and Limerick all have very low median ages because of their student populations.
+Maynooth records the youngest median age among Irish towns in Census data.
+NUI Maynooth students make up a large share of its population.

-- Rental clusters: Young people aged 25–34 are heavily concentrated in private rented accommodation.
-The electoral divisions with the highest private renting rates — inner Dublin, inner Cork, inner Galway — also have the youngest median ages outside of student catchments.
+- Rental clusters: Young people aged 25–34 cluster in private rented accommodation.
+Electoral divisions with the highest private renting rates — inner Dublin, inner Cork, inner Galway — also have the youngest median ages outside student areas.

-- Commuter belt family formation: Kildare and Meath have the highest share of children under 15 nationally — driven by first-time buyers and young families.
-The commuter belt is distinct from urban young-professional clusters: these areas are young because of family formation, not renting.
+- Commuter belt family formation: Kildare and Meath have the highest share of children under 15 nationally.
+First-time buyers and young families drive this.
+The commuter belt is young because of family formation, not renting.

 - Rural youth migration: The most rural EDs in Leitrim, Roscommon, and Mayo have the oldest median ages in the country.
-The 18–34 cohort consistently leaves for urban employment or education and does not always return.
-Remote working has begun to reverse this in some areas but the shift is not yet visible in full 2022 data.
+The 18–34 age group consistently moves to urban areas for work or education and does not always return.
+Remote working has started to reverse this in some areas, but the shift is not yet visible in 2022 data.

 Under-18s — where children are most concentrated

 Kildare, Meath, and Louth have the highest shares of under-18s nationally.
 These are the family formation counties — households with children, owner-occupied homes, and a median age in the mid-30s rather than the early 40s of the most rural counties.
-School infrastructure pressure is most acute in these counties as a result.
+School infrastructure faces the most pressure in these counties as a result.

 Young workers and employment

 Census 2022 captures employment status by age band.
-The highest youth employment rates are in south Dublin, Wicklow, and Kildare — the professional employment belt.
-The highest youth unemployment rates are in the inner cities of Dublin, Cork, and Limerick — mirroring the broader deprivation patterns in those areas.
+South Dublin, Wicklow, and Kildare have the highest youth employment rates — the professional employment belt.
+Inner Dublin, Cork, and Limerick have the highest youth unemployment rates, mirroring the broader deprivation patterns in those areas.

-Third-level attainment among under-35s has risen sharply nationally.
-The gap between the most and least educated young cohorts — visible in the Pobal Deprivation Index at ED level — reflects both geography and socioeconomic inheritance.
+Third-level attainment among under-35s has risen sharply across Ireland.
+The gap between the most and least educated young cohorts — visible in the Pobal Deprivation Index at ED level — reflects both geography and socioeconomic background.

 Explore age demographics on the map